enisteper1/Cifar10_Classification/README.md

 Softmax algorithm is used for Multinomial Logistic Regression to classify images.
 Since the final accuracy was not satisfying enough adjusting learning rate and fitting more may increase it.

+Cifar10 is used as dataset.
+It can be downloaded from https://www.cs.toronto.edu/~kriz/cifar.html

 ### Train
     $python train.py
       Loading weights...